chainguard-dev/edu/content/chainguard/chainguard-registry/pull-through-guides/artifactory-pull-through/index.md

 To get started, you will need to create [a pull token](/chainguard/chainguard-registry/authenticating/#authenticating-with-a-pull-token) for your organization's Chainguard Registry.
 Pull tokens are longer-lived tokens that can be used to pull Images from other environments that don't support OIDC, such as some CI environments, Kubernetes clusters, or with registry mirroring tools like Artifactory.

-To create a pull token with `chainctl`, run the following command.
+To create a pull token with `chainctl`, run the following command:

 ```sh
 chainctl auth configure-docker --pull-token --parent <organization>